 Faculty compensation gap

 The compensation gap with peer institutions uses a standard methodology established in 1984.
 It is based on salaries adjusted for the cost of living using the Economic Research Institute Index.
 Benefits are not included.
-Comparable salary information is provided by the American Association of University Professors (AAUP), and includes 11 peer institutions for UW-Madison, 14 peer institutions for UW-Milwaukee, and 31 peer institutions for the UW Comprehensive institutions.
-Totals for UW System and UW System excluding UW-Madison include UW Colleges and UW-Extension.
+Comparable salary information is provided by the American Association of University Professors (AAUP), and includes 11 peer institutions for UW-Madison, 14 peer institutions (13 reported in 2020-21) for UW-Milwaukee, and 31 peer institutions (21 reported in 2020-21) for the UW Comprehensive institutions.
+Totals for UW System and UW System excluding UW-Madison include UW Colleges and UW-Extension

 Faculty turnover rate

 Faculty turnover refers to faculty separating from employment at UW institutions.
 Faculty is defined as Professor, Associate Professor, Assistant Professor, and Instructor.
 Tenure Track (Probationary) means an appointment held by a faculty member that may lead to a decision on a tenure appointment.
 The number of faculty is based on the October payroll and includes faculty with additional appointments in other employment categories.
 Retirements, resignations, and non-renewals are tracked in the UW System Human Resources Information System.

 Beginning in FY20 totals were calculated using FTE data from the October Payroll rather than by appointments.
 FTE more accurately calculates turnover because employees can hold more than one appointment.